ry4ngch/React-Boilerplates/README.md

 This version is suitable for starting with a clean slate, without any pre-configured components or styling.

-### 2. `react_basic` - React with Bootstrap, Custom Navbar, and CSS
+### 2. `react_basic` - React with Bootstrap, Custom Components, and CSS

 `react_basic` is a more advanced setup that includes:

 - Integration with Bootstrap for UI components (installed via npm)
-- A custom Navbar component built with customs classes (see salient folder in utils)
+- A custom component built with customs classes (see salient folder in utils)
 - A sample single-page app (SPA) structure
-- This version is ideal if you're looking for a quick start with a responsive layout and a basic page structure that includes common UI elements like a navbar.
+- This version is ideal if you're looking for a quick start with a responsive layout and a basic page structure that includes common UI elements like a navbar, dropdown, timeline, breadcrumb, button, card, modal, pagination, tab, table, timeline and treeview.

 ### 3. `react_bootstrap` - React with Bootstrap